Jorgu5/html-tripio/README.md

-# Atomic Starter

 > Folder structure for atomic design projects inspired by Brad Frost's book.
 (WIP)

 ## Installation

-To get started, make sure you have [node.js](http://nodejs.org/) installed.
-Open the terminal and change directory to `atomic-starter/`.

 * Install npm dependencies.
 ```